TLDR

 Instrumentl

-A grant discovery and tracking platform that uses AI to match nonprofits with funding opportunities and manage the pre-award pipeline.
-Strong for finding grants, limited for post-award compliance.
+A grant discovery and grant-team workflow platform that uses AI to match nonprofits with funding opportunities, manage applications, and track awards.
+Strong for pre-award work, with limited post-award depth on higher tiers.

 Pros